Code-Institute-Submissions/recipe-book-2/README.md

 ![recipes](https://user-images.githubusercontent.com/28737216/48978327-08ee4000-f0a2-11e8-9107-60f417a5da23.png)

-Nested data had initially been used, but this was proving diffcult to manipulate throught standard CRUD operations (particularly creating and updating)  Previous set-up was as follows:
+Nested data had initially been used, but this was proving diffcult to manipulate through standard CRUD operations (particularly creating and updating)  Previous set-up was as follows:

 ~~~~
 "ingredients": [